-This report will help you better understand our regulatory capital and financial position following the European-wide Solvency II regulations introduced on 1 January 2016.
-To help with your understanding, the appendices to this report also detail seven specific Quantitative Reporting Templates (QRTs) for the company in the predefined format needed under the regulations.
+This report will help you understand our regulatory capital and financial position following the European-wide Solvency II regulations introduced on 1 January 2016.
+The appendices to this report also detail seven specific Quantitative Reporting Templates (QRTs) for the company in the format needed under the regulations.
 The specifics of these templates are discussed in more detail across various sections of this report including sections A.2 (Underwriting Performance), A.3 (Investment Performance), D (Valuation for Solvency Purposes) and E (Capital Management).